 What are the assets on the SNB's balance sheet made up of?

-The SNB's assets consist for the most part of currency reserves and, to a lesser extent, of assets in Swiss francs.
+The SNB's assets consist for the most part of currency reserves and, to a much lesser extent, of financial assets in Swiss francs.
 The majority of the SNB's assets, in particular the foreign currency investments and the claims from repo transactions in Swiss francs, fulfil important monetary policy functions.
 The size and composition of the assets are therefore determined by the established monetary order and the requirements of monetary policy.
 This is also why the ratio of Swiss franc investments to currency reserves can change over time.
 Since mid-2012, for example, there have been no outstanding claims from repo transactions in Swiss francs.
-They are currently unnecessary for steering the Swiss franc money market because liquidity is at an exceptionally high level as a result of foreign currency purchases carried out to enforce the minimum exchange rate against the euro or to counter the strength of the Swiss franc (Questions and answers on monetary policy implementation).
+They are currently unnecessary for steering the Swiss franc money market because liquidity is at an exceptionally high level as a result of foreign currency purchases carried out to counter the strength of the Swiss franc (Questions and answers on monetary policy implementation).
 The SNB's currency reserves also include its gold holdings.

 What are the SNB's currency reserves made up of?

 Foreign currency investments make up the bulk of the currency reserves.
+They consist of bonds, equities and investments at central banks and the Bank for International Settlements in foreign currencies.
+Foreign exchange reserves are foreign currency investments minus sight deposits from foreign currency repo transactions (which can be concluded for the management of the foreign exchange investments).
 As stipulated by art.
 99 of the Federal Constitution, the SNB holds part of its currency reserves in the form of gold.
 The reserve position and the Special Drawing Rights at the International Monetary Fund (IMF) also belong to the currency reserves.

 Is the SNB obliged to hold currency reserves?